 To truly revolutionize the efficiency of your workplace, Microsoft Teams must have a high level of engagement.
 You can encourage Microsoft Teams user adoption by facilitating continuous training and education so individuals can fully understand the platform, appreciate its value and feel excited about the opportunities it presents.

 As a starting point, Microsoft has a great library of training videos.
 On top of this, you could organize training sessions, provide access to online guides and even organize lunch-and-learns to raise awareness of key features and improve Team management skills.

 Image: Microsoft has a library of Microsoft Teams training videos

 To encourage widespread Microsoft Teams user adoption and engagement in your organization, it’s important to make it clear to end-users where they can get help if required.

 Providing clarity around your support system will help you develop an effective feedback loop so you can continue to improve your educational resources and training to minimize issues in the future.
 It will also make individual user experiences easier and more enjoyable.

 After all, it’s important that employees enjoy using the platform to ensure long-term engagement, so you can experience the benefits Microsoft Teams can bring to your organization.

 Microsoft Teams is an extremely powerful collaboration tool and we hope that these tips will help you to successfully adopt it within your organization.
 Although the roll-out period can be long and complex, we are confident that the increased efficiency and productivity you will experience will make it worth your while.

-Orchestry delivers expert insights, best practices and practical information from Microsoft MVPs and Office 365 experts to take the guesswork out of which Office 365 tool is best to use for maximum efficiency.
-We will be with you every step of the way to deliver the answers you need, when you need them, to make your entire organization more productive.
+Orchestry delivers expert insights, best practices, and practical information from Microsoft MVPs and Office 365 experts to take the guesswork out of which Microsoft tool is best to use for maximum efficiency.